 From here we move onto using the working and supporting hands in cooperative way, with one stabilising hand, and a working hand.

-The bilateral movement needs to be inherent in the activity
+For bilateral integration for kids, the bilateral movement needs to be inherent in the activity

 We don’t want to be telling our children: “you must use this hand to do this and then the other hand to do that.”
 If we want our children to develop and use the movement pattern, we want it to be inherent in the activity.
 We need the movement we want to be a step in the activity that cannot be performed unless both hands are used.